Rakshit Shetty Officially Announces His Engagement To Rashmika Mandanna

 Engagement On July 3 Is Official

-As said by Rakshit Shetty himself, the engagement ceremony is going to be heldat Rashmika Mandanna's house in Coorg, Karnataka.
+As said by Rakshit Shetty himself, the engagement ceremony is going to be held at Rashmika Mandanna's house in Coorg, Karnataka.

 Wedding Dates